Allen Hall/Unit One

-A - If you are a resident and a participant of some University Residence Hall Living Learning Communities you can participate.
-The participating programs are: Unit One, Weston Exploration, LEADS, Health Professions, Global Crossroads, Intersections or WIMSE.
+A - If you are a resident and a participant of the University Residence Hall Living Learning Communities you can participate.
+The participating programs are: Unit One, Weston Exploration, LEADS, Health Professions, Global Crossroads, Intersections, Sustainability, and WIMSE.

 A - Yes!
 You may take part in the program no matter what musical level you are at.
 We have instructors that specialize in teaching different levels of musical experience and skill.
 So, if you want to study piano, but have never had a piano lesson, don't worry, you are welcome to sign up.

 A – Yes!
 We have had students that were going to be music performance majors, but decided to major in something else.
 Those students have had a wonderful time continuing their musical studies at Unit One.